cynarrator/cynarrator.github.io/_posts/2024-08-25-Create-Encrypted-File-Container-in-Linux.md

 Sparse files only take up space that it actually needs.
 This is very useful because the filesize of the container is reduced when it is not full.
 However, you should keep in mind that not all filesystems support them.
 It is reported not to work in Apple HFS+ filesystems and the support varies between filesystems.
 It is however reported to work with NTFS filesystem as well as most Linux native filesystems like ext4, xfs and so on.
 Learn more in the [Arch Wiki](https://wiki.archlinux.org/title/Sparse_file)

 You can create sparse files using either `dd` or `truncate` commands.
-Say for example you wanted to create a volume named `myvolume` that is of size 3 GB, you would use the truncate command as so,
+Say for example you wanted to create a volume named `myvolume` that is of size 3 GiB, ie. the maximum size this volume can hold is 3GiB, you would use the truncate command as so,

 ```
 truncate -s 3G myvolume